EOMMINHO/tower-server/README.md

 1. POST the temperature, stepper speed, and fiber diameter.
 The minimum and maximum of them exist.
 2. GET current status.

+All body requirements are writen as [Joi](https://hapi.dev/family/joi/tester/) statement.

 ### Details (user information)

 We use REST API to update and record user information for their projects.